awsdocs/amazon-managed-blockchain-management-guide/doc_source/monitoring-cloudwatch-logs.md

 + **CA logs** help you determine when a member in your account joins the network, or when new peers register with a member CA\.
 You can use CA logs to debug problems related to certificates and enrollment\.
 CA logging can be enabled and disabled for each member\.
 A single log stream for the CA exists for each member\.

 **Note**
 Managed Blockchain gathers CloudWatch metrics for peer nodes automatically and separately from CloudWatch Logs for CAs, peer nodes, and chaincode\.
-For more information, see [Use Peer Node Metrics](managed-blockchain-peer-node-metrics.md)\.
+For more information, see [Use Hyperledger Fabric Peer Node Metrics on Amazon Managed Blockchain](managed-blockchain-peer-node-metrics.md)\.

 ## Considerations and Limitations<a name="monitoring-considerations"></a>

-Consider the following before you enable and view CloudWatch Logs for Managed Blockchain\.
+Consider the following before you enable and view CloudWatch Logs for Hyperledger Fabric on Managed Blockchain\.
++ CA logs can be enabled only for members created after April 6, 2020\.
+Peer node logs and chaincode logs can be enabled only for peer nodes created after April 6, 2020\.
 + Log entries are updated every five seconds\.
 + Logging requires the service\-linked role for Managed Blockchain\.
 The role is created automatically when an IAM principal \(user or role\) in your account with permissions to create the service\-linked role creates a network, member, or peer\.
 For more information, see [Using Service\-Linked Roles for Managed Blockchain](using-service-linked-roles.md)\.
 + Logging currently does not support CloudWatch Logs encryption\.
 + Logging currently does not support CloudWatch Logs Insights\.
 + To log chaincode events, you must first configure Go chaincode for logging\.
-For more information, see [Logging Control for Go Chaincodes](https://hyperledger-fabric.readthedocs.io/en/release-1.2/logging-control.html#go-chaincodes) in the Hyperledger Fabric documentation\.
+For more information, see [Logging Control for Go Chaincodes](https://hyperledger-fabric.readthedocs.io/en/release-1.4/logging-control.html#go-chaincodes) in the Hyperledger Fabric documentation\.

 ## Enabling and Disabling Logs<a name="monitoring-enable"></a>